WorldWideTelescope/worldwide-telescope-data-guide/content/data-file-formats/collections/index.md

 * Community content must be well moderated, free of hate speech, and reflect currently accepted astronomical information/theory.
 The installation must have sufficient capacity for handling projected traffic.
-* The community must make use of integrated AAS WorldWide Telescope features such as tours, sky-aligned images, and so on.
+* The community must make use of integrated WorldWide Telescope features such as tours, sky-aligned images, and so on.
 Not just simple HTML links to existing web content.